-The Remuneration Committee currently consists of three independent non-executive Directors, namely, Mr. Leung Ka Tin, Mr. Cheng Hong Kei (Appointed on 19 November 2019) and Mr. Liew Fui Kiang (Appointed on 19 November 2019).
+The Remuneration Committee currently consists of three independent non-executive Directors, namely, Mr. Leung Ka Tin, Mr. Cheng Hong Kei and Mr. Liew Fui Kiang.
 Mr. Cheng Hong Kei, an independent non-executive Director, is the chairman of the Remuneration Committee.
-Mr. Yau Pak Yue and Mr. Lu Nim Joel ceased to be members of the Remuneration Committee after their resignations as independent non-executive Directors on 19 November 2019.

-The Remuneration Committee held two meetings to review and make recommendation to the Board on the remuneration policy and structure of the Company, assess the performance of the executive Directors, to determine the remuneration packages of the executive Directors and senior management and other related matters during the year ended 31 December 2019.
+The Remuneration Committee held one meeting to review and make recommendation to the Board on the remuneration policy and structure of the Company, assess the performance of the executive Directors, to determine the remuneration packages of the executive Directors and senior management and other related matters during the year ended 31 December 2021.

-The attendance record of each Director at the Remuneration Committee meetings held during the year ended 31 December 2019 is set out below:
+The attendance record of each Director at the Remuneration Committee meetings held during the year ended 31 December 2021 is set out below: